Self-orthogonalizing attractor neural networks emerging from the free energy principle: Appendix 5

-Thus, $p_s(x) \propto \exp( -U(x)/D)$ is the stationary distribution if and only if the solenoidal component of the probability current, $J_R(x) = R(x) p_s(x)$, is itself divergence-free: $\nabla \cdot (R(x) p_s(x)) = 0$.
+Thus, $p_s(x) \propto \exp(-U(x)/D)$ is the stationary distribution if and only if the solenoidal component of the probability current, $J_R(x)=R(x)p_s(x)$, is itself divergence-free:

-It is a key result from the study of non-equilibrium systems under the Free Energy Principle, particularly those possessing a Markov blanket and involving conservative particles, that this condition $\nabla \cdot (R(x) p_s(x)) = 0$ holds (see \citep{Friston_2023}; but also related: \citet{Ao_2004}; \citet{Xing_2010}).
-The conditional independence structure imposed by the Markov blanket, along with other FEP-specific assumptions (like conservative particles), constrains the system's dynamics such that solenoidal forces $R(x)$ do not alter the Boltzmann form of the stationary distribution.
-Instead, they drive persistent, divergence-free probability currents $J_R(x)$ along iso-potential surfaces.
+It is a key result from the study of non-equilibrium systems under the Free Energy Principle, particularly those possessing a Markov blanket and involving conservative particles, that this condition $\nabla \cdot (R(x)p_s(x)) = 0$ holds (see \citep{Friston_2023}; but also related: \citet{Ao_2004}; \citet{Xing_2010}).
+The conditional independence structure imposed by the Markov blanket, along with other FEP-specific assumptions, such as conservative particles, constrains the system's dynamics such that solenoidal forces $R(x)$ do not alter the Boltzmann form.